jyaggie/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

 The following data is presented twice.
 Once as panels per the assignment description, and once as a superimposed graph.
-I included both, because I find the non-panel version easier for comparisons.
+I included both, because I find the superimposed version easier for visual comparisons.